The Classification of Clifford Gates over Qubits: Invariants

 Symmetrically, there are $X$-preserving gates mapping $X$-basis states to $X$-basis states, and $Y$-preserving gates gates mapping $Y$-basis states to $Y$-basis states.
 Our definitions of classes, gates, invariants, etc., are completely symmetric with respect to $X$, $Y$ and $Z$ basis, so if some gate or class is $X$-preserving (resp. $Y$-preserving or $Z$-preserving), then there must be a corresponding gate or class which is $Y$-preserving (resp. $Z$-preserving or $X$-preserving).
 We will often appeal to this symmetry to simplify proofs.

 Note that a gate can be any combination of $X$-, $Y$-, and $Z$-preserving.
-For instance, $\tfour$ is $X$-, $Y$-, and $Z$-preserving; $\operatorname{CNOT}$ is $X$-preserving and $Z$-preserving but not $Y$-preserving (similarly $C(X,Y)$ and $C(Y,Z)$ fail to be $Z$-preserving and $X$-preserving respectively); $\R_Z$ is $Z$-preserving only (similarly $\R_X$ is $X$-preserving and $\R_Y$ is $Y$-preserving); and $\Gamma$ is not $X$-, $Y$-, or $Z$-preserving. \item[Egalitarian] We say a gate is \emph{egalitarian} if it is fixed (up to a Pauli operation on each qubit) by the aforementioned $X/Y/Z$ symmetry, that is, the symmetry arising from conjugating all qubits by $\Gamma$ (which cycles $X$ to $Y$, $Y$ to $Z$, and $Z$ to $X$).
-In particular, this implies that if egalitarian operation $U$ maps Pauli string $P$ to $Q = U P U^\dag$ under conjugation, then $U$ maps $\Gamma P \Gamma^\dag$ to
+For instance, $\tfour$ is $X$-, $Y$-, and $Z$-preserving; $\operatorname{CNOT}$ is $X$-preserving and $Z$-preserving but not $Y$-preserving (similarly $C(X,Y)$ and $C(Y,Z)$ fail to be $Z$-preserving and $X$-preserving, respectively); $\R_Z$ is $Z$-preserving only (similarly $\R_X$ is $X$-preserving and $\R_Y$ is $Y$-preserving); and $\Gamma$ is not $X$-, $Y$-, or $Z$-preserving. \item[Egalitarian] We say an $n$-qubit gate $U$ is \emph{egalitarian} if